 Dirt should be free of pesticides, fertilizers, or herbicides.
 In some areas, the packed earth may be too hard or abrasive for a non-ambulatory resident.
 Depending on the composition, you may be able to break up the soil (CRR uses a mantis tiller for larger areas) and sift out any rocks or debris.
 If the existing ground won’t work or you are uncertain about its safety, bagged top soil is a good alternative.
 Be aware that airborne dirt leaves a film of soot and can affect air quality, so it’s not ideal for indoor use.
 Dirt can be kept clean with a fine-tine rake.

 Play sand is safe and free from contaminants.
 Outdoors, you can dig out an easily accessible area and refill with sand.
-Because it is dust-free, sand can be a better option for indoor use than dirt, but it may not be a good option for hyperphagic residents who may try to eat it (such as large breed chickens).
+Because it is dust-free, sand can be a better option for indoor use than dirt, but it may not be a good option for hyperphagic residents who may try to eat it (such as Domesticated animal breeds that have been specifically engineered by humans to grow as large as possible, as quickly as possible, to the detriment of their health. chickens).
 Play sand can be kept clean with fine mesh strainer or fine-tine rake.

 Slings, Therapy Chairs, And Carts